 Eligible students are those students with disability who require significant levels of educational adjustments to improve their access to, participation in and learning outcomes in their educational programs.

-NSO Program services are provided at the request of the school, based on the needs of the verified student to access and participate in the curriculum.
+The program services are provided at the request of the school, based on the needs of the student with disability to access and participate in the curriculum.
 School support services for individual eligible students are determined by the school support team.
 The principal of the school decides if assistance is required and requests the services from NSO funded organisations.

 These services operate as complementary services to those offered by the education sectors and are not a duplication of those services available in schools.

-The SGG has representation from the Department of Education and Training (State Schools and Office of Non-State Education); Queensland Catholic Education Commission; Independent Schools Queensland and both small and large disability service providers.
+The Strategic Reference Group (SRG) is a forum for consultation concerning the strategic direction of the NSO program and membership includes the Department of Education (state schools and Office of Non-State Education); Queensland Catholic Education Commission; Independent Schools Queensland, and both small and large disability service providers.